 Our people are passionate about ocean health and uniquely driven towards creating a better future.
 We believe in supporting them with a strong organizational culture committed to providing the best tools, structure, guidance and benefits available.

 FishWise is an equal opportunity employer and welcomes a diverse candidate pool.
-We recognize diversity as important to accomplishing our work and view diversity as encompassing differences in race and gender, as well as age, national origin, disability, sexual orientation, job skills, education, and geographic location.
+We recognize diversity as important to accomplishing our work and view diversity as encompassing differences in race and gender, as well as age, nation of origin, disability, sexual orientation, gender identity or expression, job skills, education, and geographic location.

 - Medical/Dental/Vision/Life insurance

 - Generous annual leave and sick time

 FishWise is seeking a Project Manager to provide administrative support (operations, event planning, and communications) for the Seafood Alliance for Legality and Traceability (SALT) team.
 SALT is a public-private partnership between the US Agency for International Development (USAID), the Walton Family, Packard, and Moore Foundations, which FishWise implements.
 As a global alliance, it promotes the exchange of traceability knowledge to inspire collaborative work in legal and sustainable fisheries by improving the transparency in seafood supply chains.